Skip to main content

 In the Run Fix Script modal, click Proceed in Background.

-Now Iru Endpoint should be listed as a Discovery source choice in ServiceNow.
+Kandji should now appear as a discovery source choice in ServiceNow.

 Considerations